 Admittedly the acronym is a little far fetched given that the games don’t all begin with the letter.
 However, regardless of this, H.O.R.
 S. E is a game that involves playing these 5 games in cycles.

 To play, you need to know the rules of each individual game.

-If you are new player looking to familiar yourself yourself with the classics, check out our article on Holdem and Omaha.
+If you are a new player looking to familiarize yourself with the classics of horse poker, check out our Hold’em guide which includes Omaha poker.

 These must be played in a specific order.

 - Then, Fixed Limit Omaha Hi/Lo